Tetra Images/Getty Images

 Color printers, scanners and copiers make it surprisingly easy for just about anyone to replicate U.S. or foreign currency.
 But it is, in fact, illegal to print your own money and try to spend it to buy goods or services.

 "If you make a copy of currency, it has to be at least 150% larger than what you and I carry in our wallets or 75% of its normal size.
-If you make it in color, you can only do one side," she says.
+If you make it in color, you can only do 1 side," she says.